Newfrontiers: History

-In the early days of the movement a Bible week called "The Downs" was held at Plumpton Racecourse each year.
-This was replaced by "Stoneleigh Bible Week", which was held at the National Agricultural Centre showground.
-After the Stoneleigh Bible Week was stopped, a number of smaller more regional events were started, such as "North Camp" which was held in the North of England near Teesside.
-After running for 10 years "North Camp" was to cease after the 2013 event.
-Then after two years it started again under a new name, 'Devoted'.
+In the early days of the movement, a Bible week called The Downs was held at Plumpton Racecourse each year.
+This was replaced by Stoneleigh Bible Week, which was held at the National Agricultural Centre showground.
+After the Stoneleigh Bible Week was stopped, a number of smaller more regional events were started, such as North Camp, which was held in the North of England near Teesside.
+After running for 10 years, North Camp was to cease after the 2013 event.
+Then after two years it started again under a new name, Devoted.
 Newday is a camping event attended by young people between the ages of 12 and 19.

 In 2011, Terry Virgo handed over leadership to a score of leaders worldwide, each of whom is described as being "free to develop his own strategies, training programs, and gospel advance".
+He also handed general oversight of Newfrontiers to Dave Devenish.